WebOrigami/docs/src/eg/intro.md

 ## Unpack some files

-A common task `eg` can accomplish is unpacking the values of a JSON or YAML file into a folder tree, so let's use that first to obtain sample files for the examples that follow.
+One of the many tasks `eg` can perform is unpacking the values of a JSON or YAML file into a folder tree — so let's use that first to obtain sample files for the examples that follow.

 Copy/paste or type the following into your terminal: